ricn/ricn.github.io/_drafts/postgresql-indexing-with-ecto.markdown

 Indexes:
     "users_pkey" PRIMARY KEY, btree (id)
     "users_dob_index" btree (dob)
+    "users_group_id_index" btree (group_id)
 Foreign-key constraints:
     "users_group_id_fkey" FOREIGN KEY (group_id) REFERENCES groups(id)
 {% endhighlight %}

 Notice that we now have an index called `users_dob_index` for the dob column.
 So that extra call to the `index/3` function creates an index using btree for us.
-Also notice that now have a foreign constraint added as well.
-This index/constraint is created when use the `references/2` function when adding columns to out table.
+Also notice that we now have foreign constraint and an index for the group_id column.

 #### Unique Indexes